bolt/docs/docs/templates/templates-routes.md

 The easiest way to add your own is to follow the examples defined in the distributed `routing.yml.dist` file.
 The order of the routes is important because it is a first-come first-serve architecture.
-So if you add your own contenttype routes it will probably need to be defined before the general **contentlink** route.
+So if you add your own ContentType routes it will probably need to be defined before the general **contentlink** route.
 Some routing examples are listed below.

 ### Make old `.html` pages work